 The four days of the weekend became a real motorsport festival.
 The first drivers’ autograph sessions and the pit lane walk for the four-day ticket holders took place on Thursday.
 On Friday, the teams hold the first official practice sessions with qualifying taking place on Saturday and the Grand Prix bringing a lot of pleasure to the connoisseurs of intriguing intense battles on Sunday.
 During Saturday’s qualifying, a new Sochi Autodrom record was set - Ferrari driver Sebastian Vettel clocked 1:33.194, beating the previous year’s result of Nico Rosberg (1:35.337).

 Russian driver Daniil Kvyat in a Toro Rosso finished his home Grand Prix 12th.
 Russian fans also saw another fellow countryman on the track - Renault reserve driver, participant of the SMP Racing programme Sergey Sirotkin took part in Friday's practice session.

-But not only the aggressive beauty of the Formula 1 cars attracted visitors to Sochi Autodrom.
-For the second time, the Russian Mitjet 2L Arctic Cup series was the support race for the Russian Grand Prix.
-The spectacular races of sports prototypes became a successful addition to the Formula 1 races.
+But not only the aggressive beauty of the FORMULA 1 cars drew visitors to Sochi Autodrom.
+For the second time, the Russian Mitjet 2L Arctic Cup series served as a support race for the Russian Grand Prix.
+The spectacular races of sports prototypes became a successful addition to the F1 race.

-The holiday culminated with concerts by Lyube on Saturday and grand Europe Plus Fest on Sunday, where Svetlana Loboda, Egor Kreed, Yulianna Karaulova, Elena Temnikova, Gradusy and Pizza, masters of electronic dance music Swanky Tunes, as well as top Russian DJs and hit makers Anton Bruner and Slider & Magnit performed their hits to the audience.
+The holiday culminated with concerts by Lyube on Saturday and grand Europe Plus Fest on Sunday, where Svetlana Loboda, Egor Kreed, Yulianna Karaulova, Elena Temnikova, Gradusy and Pizza, masters of electronic dance music Swanky Tunes, as well as top Russian DJs and hit makers Anton Bruner and Slider & Magnit performed their hits for the audience.